Computing committors in collective variables via Mahalanobis diffusion maps: Background

 The generator for SDE \eqref{eqn:cvsde} is given by

 which can also be written in divergence form as

 One can check \cite{weinan2006towards} that the process given by an SDE of the form \eqref{eqn:cvsde} is reversible and the invariant probability measure for \eqref{eqn:cvsde} is $\rho(x)=Z^{-1} e^{-\beta F(x)}$, the Gibbs measure.
 Moreover, we would like to remark that any reversible diffusion process must be of the form \eqref{eqn:cvsde} \cite{pavliotis2014stochastic}.
-How to compute $F(x)$ and $M(x)$ in practice is described in detail in \cite{2006string}, and we use this procedure in both applications presented in this work.
-This procedure is an outgrowth of well-established uses for constrained dynamics within the molecular dynamics community, particularly in fundamental works for computing free energy differences~\cite{carter1989constrained,kirkwood1935statistical} and position-dependent friction~\cite{straub1987calculation}.